collinskesuibai/entra-docs/docs/identity/saas-apps/23video-tutorial.md

 # Customer intent: As an IT administrator, I want to learn how to configure single sign-on between Microsoft Entra ID and 23 Video so that I can control who has access to 23 Video, enable automatic sign-in with Microsoft Entra accounts, and manage my accounts in one central location.
 ---

-# Configure 23 Video for Single sign-on with Microsoft Entra ID
+# Configure 23 Video for Single sign-on with Microsoft Entra ID-test

 In this article,  you learn how to integrate 23 Video with Microsoft Entra ID.
 When you integrate 23 Video with Microsoft Entra ID, you can: